meatball133/crystal/misc/concept_tree.md

 This is a concept tree for the Crystal Syllabus.
 It is a work in progress, it was last updated on 2024-01-13.
-All of the concept which has an exercise around it has been implemented, the rest is still to be implemented.
+Each concept with an exercise around it has been implemented, the rest is still to be implemented.

 ```mermaid